HemaDeviU/SuperTell/README.md

 - Launch a native token for staking, governance, and enhanced predictions.

 **2. Platform Fees:**
-- When users place a bet, they pay a certain amount of platform fee.
 - If users make a profit from their bets, they pay a 2% commission on the profits.